catalyst/moodle-tool_mfa/README.md

 If your score is high enough then you are able to login.
 Scores can be weighted for different factors.
 Some factors do not require any input, such as checking the IP Address is within a secure subnet, while other require input such as entering a code.
 Factors are checked in the priority order until you either have a cumulative score high enough to login, or you run out of factors and you are denied login.

+As a rule of thumb any factors which do not require any input should have a higher priority, and it may help you to reason about the combinations of factors by ordering the largest scoring ones first.

-When you configure the scores and priorities it will generate a list of valid factor permuations to make it easy to check it's configured the way you want.
+When you configure the scores and priorities it will generate a list of valid factor permutations to make it easy to check it's configured the way you want.

 #### Example 1